THANK YOU FOR CONTACTING US

 Swimming lessons are often one of our fondest memories of childhood.
 Whether children took swimming during school or classes at the local pool, that time in the water is a time of special fun.
 But swimming is scary for some.
 For mothers concerned about their child’s safety, enrolling children in swimming lessons near me is a way to combat that concern about what all could go wrong near the water.
 The good news is, humans are pretty capable swimmers: even the ones who don’t feel that way.
 All it takes is some practice and time with a teacher.
 Children as young as babies are natural swimmers.
 So, if you want to sign yourself or a family member up for swimming lessons, read further to know just what to expect.
 What to Expect From Swimming Lessons Near Me In swimming lessons near me, there is an opportunity to learn and have fun for every type and age of swimmer.
 The best swimming lessons for kids near me will encourage the swimmer to stick with what they are comfortable with.
 A good teacher will recognize signs of any discomfort and have multiple types of activities to suggest to get an anxious learner more comfortable in the water.
 By keeping people of the same age and skillset in the same class, instructors and the students can all be on the same page as far as what methods will be taught.
 Group classes can be fun to see how other swimmers respond and grow in class.
 If you feel you need more attention, searching for the ‘best swim school near me’ ensures that you will get the desired focus you need from the best instructor.
 One-on-one classes are available for […]

 Are you looking for a solution to focus on your health without damaging your body?
 Look no further!
-This guide will describe the many benefits swimming can have on your overall health.
+This guide will describe the many health benefits of swimming can have on your overall health.
 Mind and body.
 Let’s dive right in!
 1. Heart Health: The heart is (aside from the brain, but we’ll get to that later) the most vital organ in our bodies.
 It is the main hub through which our blood pumps.
 Kind of like the Grand Central Station of the body!
 Swimming is an aerobic exercise that helps strengthen the heart, making it larger and in turn, making it more effective at pumping blood to the body’s other vital organs.
 The movement of the body through the water along with the timed breathing increases the heart rate.
 As the heart rate increases a person will experience an increase in blood pumping through the body.
 Consistent aerobic exercise can reduce the risks of heart disease in women and diabetes in men!
 Swimming is an aerobic exercise can also help reduce high blood pressure.
 2. Lung Health: The lungs are two of the most important organs in the body (especially for swimming) because they supply us with the oxygen we need to live and swim!
 The oxygen we get from the atmosphere is distributed amongst every single cell in our body.
 Without lung capacity, the body can have difficulty with daily functioning.
 When we swim, our breathing changes from its usual rhythmic rate and is slowed down.
 This decrease in the breathing rate increases lung capacity.
 This allows us to breathe more air into our lungs!
 So, the more you swim, the stronger the lungs will become!
-3. Mind Health: It […]
+3. Mind […]

 In our last post, we talked about why swim lessons are important.
 One of the reasons given in that post was water safety.
 Even though there is a difference between being water-safe and knowing how to swim, the two go hand in hand.
 As mentioned previously, drowning is one of the leading causes of death in young people.
 Whether you’re a strong swimmer or still learning how to swim, the best thing you can do is become water conscious.
 Drowning incidents occur in seconds so having a plan in place to help you stay safe is critical.
 Here are 12 tips that can help you and your family be water safe: Educate children and adults about water safety.
 The more people who are educated on water safety, the better.
 Never leave a child unattended near a pool, lake, river, ocean, or any body of water.
 Regardless of the child’s skill level, there is no substitute for adult supervision.
 All parents have experienced how quickly young children find a bit of mischief, I’m sure you’ve heard the old saying “don’t turn your back even for one second”.
 The same goes for water, all it takes is a second for the unthinkable.
 It’s important to be aware that nobody in water is too small.
 This means a child can drown in inches of water in a bathtub, a toilet, in standing water on a hot tub cover, a bucket of water, etc. In fact, a child can drown in any amount of water enough to cover the mouth and nose.
 It’s important to remember to never let your guard down when water is involved.
 Swim near a lifeguard whenever possible and only […]